TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 		- statis website hosting like HTML files can be stored in here
 	- **S3 Standard-Infrequent Access (S3 Standard-IA)**- data that is less accessed frequently but requires rapid access when needed
 		- good for storing backups, disaster recovery files and objects that require long-term storage
+		- lower cost than standard with the same high durability and availability
+	- **One Zone- IA**- infrequently accessed data stored in a single AZ
+		- lower cost, less resilient compared to Standard-IA
 	- **S3 Glacier Flexible Retrieval**- good for storing things for a very long time- takes a while to retrieve though
 		- create a vault and populate it with archives
 		- can specify many rules around it in terms of write once, rean many, lock any future edits
+		- **Glacier**- takes minutes to hours for data rarely accessed
+		- **Glacier Deep Archive**- takes hours but cheapest option
 	- **Intelligent-Tiering**- policies created that can move data automatically between the tiers
 		- monitors object access patterns
+		- moves between the frequent and infrequent tiers
 		- eg if you want some data to be in the S3 standard for 90 days and then move to the S3 standard IA for 30 days and then to the Glacier
 		- Dont have to change the code of the application or manually move them